 Herfy’s was a Hamburger chain founded in Everett, Washington (a suburb of Seattle).
 Leon Gardner opened the first location in 1962 as a drive-in hamburger stand named Beefy’s.
-A group of franchisees was brought on board in 1963 to run the original restaurant, with Gardner assign franchise rights throughout the West Coast.
+A group of franchisees was brought on board in 1963 to run the original restaurant, with Gardner assigning franchise rights throughout the West Coast.
 One of the first changes made was to modify the name from Beefy’s to Herfy’s.
-A large steer head with disapproving eyes and the original script were kept from the original logo.
-The new franchisees would find quick success in modeling their restaurant after McDonald’s, which had arrived in Seattle the year prior.
+A large steer head with disapproving eyes and the script font was kept from the original logo.
+The new franchisees would find quick success in modeling their restaurant after McDonald’s, which had arrived in Seattle only the year prior.
 They sold a simple fare of Hamburgers, Fish Sandwiches, Crinkle Fries, Soda, and Ice Cream, all for super cheap.
-Soon after, new locations began to pop up, with the new owners holding franchise rights to the stores in Seattle and Alaska.
-The company seemed poised to grow and by the late 60s was above 10 locations, including a mix of company-owned and franchise locations, including the Oregon and Northern California restaurants.
-In 1971, the future of Herfy’s would change drastically, with Campell’s Soup Company making the decision to diversify by acquiring Herfy’s Corp.
+Quickly new locations began to pop up, with the owners expanding franchise rights from California to Alaska.
+The company seemed poised to grow and, by the late 60s, was above 10 locations, with a mix of company-owned and franchised locations, including locations in Oregon and Northern California.
+In 1971, the future of Herfy’s would change drastically, with the Campell’s Soup Company making the decision to diversify by acquiring Herfy’s Corp.
 At the time, Herfy’s consisted of 9 company-owned locations and five franchised.
-Campbell’s had an intent to expand to 29 locations and possibly more if their new business proved successful.
-During their expansion, Campbell’s would begin pumping cash into the existing corporate structure rather than bringing in their own staff.
+Campbell’s had the intent to expand to 29 locations and possibly more if their new business proved successful.
+To fund their expansion, Campbell’s would begin pumping cash into the existing corporate structure rather than bringing in their own staff.
 The new locations would be mostly placed throughout the Pacific Northwest, making it as far down the coast as San Jose, California.
-However, under the direction of Campbell’s plans were steered towards Houston.
+However, at the direction of Campbell’s, plans for new locations were steered towards Houston.
 The new stores would begin construction in 1972, and by the end of the year, three locations were in operation.
-Campbell’s made ambitious plans to open 20-25 restaurants in Houston, and with their fourth store opening within the next week, the Houston stores were likely meant to make up the majority of Herfy’s new expansion.
+Campbell’s made ambitious plans to open 20-25 restaurants in Houston, and with their fourth store opening within the next week, these ambitious numbers point to the idea that the Houston stores were likely meant to make up the majority of expansion.

-Outside of Houston, Herfy’s expansion had essentially stopped almost as soon as they started.
+Outside of Houston, Herfy’s expansion had essentially stopped almost as soon as it started.
 In 1979, a Seattle-based property development company announced its intent to buy Herfy’s from Campbell’s.
 The developers had no plans to “interfere with operations” but rather to lease back the restaurant sites to the franchisees.
 Herfy’s Corp would continue large-scale operations for less than a year under their new ownership, a move that many analysts had predicted as their new owner was simply a property developer.
 In April of 1980, Herfy’s Corporate office made the sad announcement that they would close 31 of their 43 remaining corporate-owned locations.
-Herfy’s had taken a page out of the Texas book, and was attempting to sell their units to fast food chains looking to expand in the Northwest.
+In a similar bid to their Texas exit, Herfy’s was attempting to sell their units to another fast food chain looking to expand in the Northwest.
 Some locations would remain open, being leased to franchise operators.
 Of the remaining locations, only 12 would be corporately owned.
 Over the next couple of years, with such a small base of stores, corporate influence continued to diminish, and remaining franchisees began to jump ship for more stable chains.
 Around this time, “broken chain imitators” also began to pop up, sometimes reusing old Herfy’s buildings.
 These new restaurants would have similar menus and similar names, sometimes only differing by a letter or two (Harfy’s, Harry’s, etc…).
 It seems that most central services like advertising were discontinued at this point.
 However, Herfy’s Corp. stuck around until around 1986, when their final pinnings came apart.
 By this point, only a handful of locations remained and would continue to operate without any coordination between stores.
 During the 90s, the Herfy’s name would begin to reappear on new stores which bore little resemblance to the original chain.
 Often offering Chinese food in addition to burgers, it seems that these new clones were unauthorized and simply banking on the name for popularity.
 The original location, still under one of the franchisees from 1963, would finally shut its doors in 2006.
-As of 2022, many independent Burger stands in the Seattle area continue to use the Herfy’s name, and sometimes even the logo, but otherwise, however these new locations have no connection to the old stores.
+As of 2022, many independent Burger stands in the Seattle area continue to use the Herfy’s name, and sometimes even the logo, but otherwise, these new locations have no connection to the old stores.

 |3712 S Shepherd Dr, Houston, TX 77098||Herfy's: 1972-1975 Whataburger: 1975-Present|